Easy Baingan Bharta (Oven Roasted/Broiled Eggplant Curry)

 - 1/2 tsp juice of freshly squeezed lemon

-- 1/4 tsp garam masala optional
+- 1/4 tsp garam masala, optional

-- Preheat your broiler on High, and roast the eggplants on a sheet pan for about 30 minutes, turning midway.
-The skin will blacken and the eggplant will burst a little.
+- Preheat your broiler on High (550 degrees F/287 C).
+Line a sheet pan with aluminum foil for easy cleanup.
+Roast the eggplants for about 30 minutes, turning midway.
+The skin will blacken and the eggplant may burst a little.

 - Once the eggplant cools down (you can place it in a bowl of water to speed this up) peel the blackened skin, remove the stem and coarsely mash its flesh.
 I like to do this using the "pulse" function of my food processor.
 Set aside.